 Stretches & Exercises to Try for a More Restful Night’s Sleep

 Stretching and gentle exercises before bed can also help alleviate symptoms of a pinched nerve.
 Gently moving your body before getting in bed can promote better sleep by reducing muscle tension and improving flexibility.
-Here are some stretches and exercises to try.
+Here are some stretches for pinched nerve in the shoulder:

 - Neck side stretch: Gently tilt your head to one side, bringing your ear towards your shoulder until you feel a gentle stretch along the side of your neck.
 Hold for 15-30 seconds and repeat on the other side.